ssadedin/bpipe/docs/Guides/DevelopmentSetup.md

     git clone https://github.com/ssadedin/bpipe
 ```

-1. Download and install the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html), add it to your PATH
+1. Download and install a Java 1.8 SDK, add it to your PATH.
+A useful way to do this, especially if you have to manage multiple Java versions is to use [SDKMan](https://sdkman.io)

 Once you have these dependencies, you can go to the top directory that you cloned and type:
 ```groovy